wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires June 16, 2016                [Page 12]
+Contavalli, et al.        Expires June 17, 2016                [Page 12]

 Internet-Draft        Client Subnet in DNS Queries         December 2015

-   If a REFUSED response is received from an Authoritative Nameserver, an ECS-aware resolver MUST retry the query without ECS to distinguish the authoritative response from a lame delegation, which is the common convention for a REFUSED status.
+   If a REFUSED response is received from an Authoritative Nameserver, an ECS-aware resolver MUST retry the query without ECS to distinguish the response from one where the Authoritative Nameserver is not responsible for the name, which is a common convention for the REFUSED status.
 Similarly, a client of a Recursive Resolver should retry for REFUSED because it is not sufficiently clear whether the REFUSED was because of the ECS option or some other reason.

 7.3.1.
 Caching the Response